 80. The parthenogenesis gene is under the transcriptional control of a tissue-specific promoter and is not expected to be expressed throughout the GM sorghum.
-Further information regarding tissue-specific expression is provided in a CCI Attachment to the RARMP, which is available to the prescribed experts and agencies that are consulted on the RARMP.
+Further information regarding tissue-specific expression has been declared CCI under Section 185 of the Act.
+Relevant CCI was made available to the prescribed experts and agencies that were consulted on the RARMP for this application.
 Of relevance for this risk assessment is that the gene product would only be expressed in specific tissues, and this would reduce the level of exposure to people and animals during the trial.